 Reading a novel with a pleasant story will temporarily occupy your mind and transport you to another reality.
 As a result, you’ll be able to divert your attention away from the pain long enough to induce sleep.

 While it might seem strange, sleeping on the floor is another possible way to improve your sleep.
-In fact, it has several advantages.
+It has several advantages.
 Sleeping on the floor stretches your back out, allowing your spine and pelvis to realign accordingly.

-In addition, there is a reduced amount of tension and pressure on your body.
+In addition, there is reduced tension and pressure on your body.
 As a result, sleeping this way relieves back pain and improves your posture.
 When sleeping on the floor, feel free to use pillows to make you more comfortable.

 You might experience leg cramps during the second and third trimesters, especially at night.
 You can combat these cramps by doing calf stretches.
-Also, it’s important to drink water during the day, go for walks, or even get a full-body massage.
+Also, drinking water daily, walking, or even getting a full-body massage can help.

 In addition, doing squats can significantly reduce pelvic pain.
 Kegel exercises, meanwhile, improve bladder control.
 Meditation is another exercise that can help relieve anxiety.

-Practicing sleep hygiene puts you in the right frame of mind, making it so that you can easily fall asleep.
-Make these small changes during the day to achieve a better night’s rest:
+Sleep hygiene puts you in the right frame of mind to easily fall asleep.
+Try making these small changes during the day to achieve a better night’s rest:

 8. Change your mattress